matroderick/tariff-interoperability/README.md

 ## Key Deliverables

-### 1. Tariff Data Specification (TDS)
+### 1. Tariff Data Standard (TDS)
 Defines mandatory and optional data fields and their formats to be used in supplier APIs.

-👉 **View the current TDS draft:** [Data Specification](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2FRetail-Energy-Code%2Ftariff-interoperability%2Frefs%2Fheads%2Fmain%2FTariff%2520Data%2520Specification.xlsx&wdOrigin=BROWSELINK).
+👉 **View the current TDS draft:** [Tariff Data Standard](https://github.com/Retail-Energy-Code/tariff-interoperability/blob/main/Tariff%20Data%20Standard.xlsx).

-👉 **View the previous feedback received on the TDS:** [TDS Feedback](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2FRetail-Energy-Code%2Ftariff-interoperability%2Frefs%2Fheads%2Fmain%2Ffeedback%2FFeedback%2520on%2520Tariff%2520Data%2520Specification%2520(TDS).xlsx&wdOrigin=BROWSELINK).
+👉 **View the previous feedback received on the TDS:** [TDS Feedback](https://github.com/Retail-Energy-Code/tariff-interoperability/blob/main/feedback/Feedback%20on%20Tariff%20Data%20Standard.xlsx).

 ### 2. API Specification
 Serves as a blueprint for suppliers to develop their tariff-sharing APIs.